Generic Name: bendamustine hydrochloride

 In the event that 5% Dextrose Injection, USP is utilized, the final admixture is stable for 24 hours when stored refrigerated (2-8°C or 36-46°F) or for only 3 hours when stored at room temperature (15-30°C or 59-86°F) and room light.
 Administration of diluted Bendeka must be completed within this period of time.

 Retain the partially used vial in original package to protect from light and store refrigerated (2-8°C or 36-46°F) if additional dose withdrawal from the same vial is intended.

 Stability of Partially Used Vials (Needle Punched Vials)

 Bendeka is supplied in a multiple-dose vial.
 Although it does not contain any antimicrobial preservative, Bendeka is bacteriostatic.
 The partially used vials are stable for up to 28 days when stored in its original carton under refrigeration (2-8°C or 36-46°F).
 Each vial is not recommended for more than a total of six (6) dose withdrawals.

-After first use, the partially used vial should be stored in the refrigerator in the original carton at 2°C to 8°C or 36-46°F and then discarded after 28 days.
+After first use, the partially used vial should be stored in the refrigerator in the original carton at 2°-8°C or 36-46°F and then discarded after 28 days.